santoshtechwiz/codeguru.github.io/_drafts/blazor/blazor-editcontext.md

 A' FieldIdentifier' aims to provide an identity for a specific property on an object.
 It differs from  `System.Reflection.PropertyInfo`  because it identifies a property in a particular object instance.
 In contrast, reflection identifies a property of a class.

+## FieldState

+The  `FieldState`  class holds additional information about any object’s property.
+The  `EditContext`  class has a private property of type  `Dictionary<FieldIdentifier, FieldState>`  – this lets Blazor store its additional state in a flattened list for quick access.

 ## Inside Edit Context